Ilan12346-maya/XinputBridge/README.md

 ## Compatibility

-This implementation has been tested on Redmagic 8S Pro with Android 13.
-It supports Xbox One and Gamesir X2 gamepads.
+This implementation has been tested on Redmagic 8S Pro with Android 13 with Xbox One and Gamesir X2 gamepad.
 Bluetooth connectivity should work, although it hasn't been tested yet.
+Any gamepad recognized by Android should work.

 ## Contribution